-Deferred exams: In the rare event that a student is prevented from taking an exam during the exam period by a medical or personal emergency, the exam can be deferred by the student's dean.
+Deferred exams: In the rare event that a student is prevented from taking an exam during the exam period by a medical or personal emergency, the exam can be deferred by the student's class dean.
 Exams deferred from May are taken the following June or September; exams deferred in December are taken the following January.
 Faculty rules do not allow for any other kind of extension for scheduled or self-scheduled exams.
-Obviously, since deferred exams create a significant burden for the student, they are granted only in very serious circumstances.
+Obviously, since deferred exams create a significant burden for the student, they are granted only when a student is approved for an incomplete (see incomplete policy above).

-7.5.
-Faculty-Student Interactions
+7.5 Faculty-Student Interactions